Telmar acquires Helixa. Reach out to your Telmar rep for new and enhanced insights.

 • your right to restriction of processing – you have the right to ask us to restrict the processing of your personal data in certain circumstances;

-• your right to object to processing – you have the right to object to the processing of your personal data in certain circumstances; and
+• your right to object to processing – you have the right to object to the processing of your personal data in certain circumstances;

 You are not required to pay any charge for exercising your rights.
 If you do make a request, we will respond to you within one month.
 Please contact us by email at privacy@telmar.com.